eyre-rs/eyre/README.md

   describing it as an error type in its own right.
-What is and isn't an error is a fuzzy concept, for the purposes of this crate though errors are types that implement `std::error::Error`, and you'll notice that this trait implementation is conspicuously absent on `ErrReport`.
+What is and isn't an error is a fuzzy concept, for the purposes of this crate though errors are types that implement `std::error::Error`, and you'll notice that this trait implementation is conspicuously absent on `Report`.
 Instead it contains errors that it masqerades as, and provides helpers for creating new errors to wrap those errors and for displaying those chains of errors, and the included context, to the end user.
 The goal is to make it obvious that this type is